The Consciousness Prior: Consciousness Prior Theory

 \subsection{Training Objectives}

-To capture the assumption that a conscious thought can encapsulate a statement about the future, we introduce a {\bf verifier network} which can match a current representation state $h_t$ with a past conscious state $c_{t-k}$:
+To capture the assumption that a conscious thought can encapsulate a statement about the future, we could introduce a {\bf verifier network} which can match a current representation state $h_t$ with a past conscious state $c_{t-k}$ stored in memory $m_{t-1}$:

 which should be structured so that $V(h_t, c_{t-k})$ indicates the consistency of $c_{t-k}$ with $h_t$, e.g., estimating the probability of the corresponding statement being true, given $h_t$.